top of page

 [Book your free call here]

-Sarah Bartlett is a sleep anxiety specialist with over 20 years of experience working with people navigating stress, anxiety, and burnout.
-She works with clients online and face-to-face, using EFT, coaching, and other approaches as needed to help them resolve sleep anxiety at its root — not just manage the symptoms.
+Sarah Bartlett is a sleep anxiety specialist with over 10 years of experience working with people navigating stress, anxiety, and burnout.
+She works with clients online and face-to-face, using EFT, mentoring, and other approaches as needed to help them resolve sleep anxiety at its root — not just manage the symptoms.
 She is the kind of person you wish you'd found years ago.

 Sarah Bartlett - Sleep Anxiety Specialist